Terms of Business for Intermediaries

 (vi) you have ever been subject to any disciplinary action of a nature that might impair your integrity as a broker / intermediary / introducer / Appointed Representative.

-5.3 You shall ensure that the FCA’s principles of treating customers fairly will be followed and upheld at all times.
+5.3 You shall ensure that the FCA’s principles of acting to deliver good outcomes for retail customers will be followed and upheld at all times.

 5.4 You shall be responsible for all your advertisements and other publicity and must ensure that such advertisements and other publicity are compliant with all applicable legal and regulatory requirements.

 5.5 You must have our written approval before using our logo, or distributing any advertising, press release or business/marketing literature that refers to us.
 If we provide you with our written approval for the aforementioned usage, it is your responsibility to check that your usage falls within the Applicable Regulations in force at the time of usage.

 5.6 In relation to all business you refer to us, you agree to:

 (i) comply with the latest UK Money Laundering Regulations (and any subsequent amendment, substitution or addition to these Regulations);